OWASP/www-project-developer-guide/draft/06-secure-design/03-cryptographic-practices.md

 * Maintain a contingency plan that can recover data in the event of an encrypted key being lost
 * Store keys away from the data
-* Do not use IV twice for a fixed key o Communication security
+* Do not use IV twice for a fixed key
+* Communication security
 * Ensure no sensitive data is transmitted in the clear, internally or externally.
 * Validate certificates properly against the hostnames/users for whom they are meant
 * Failed TLS connections should not fall back to an insecure connection
-* Do not use IV twice for a fixed key o Cryptography in general
+* Do not use IV twice for a fixed key
+* Cryptography in general
 * All protocols and algorithms for authentication and secure communication should be well vetted by the cryptographic community.
 * Perform Message integrity checking by using a combined mode of operation, or a MAC based on a block cipher.